litwr2/unzip-noheader/README.md

 # unzip-noheader
-Such messages are used, for example, by bittrex exchange market.
+Such messages are used, for example, by bittrex exchange.
 This program uses standard input channel.

 Usage examples: